Optimizing Prompts for Text-to-Image Generation: Methods

 We measure the quality of optimized prompts from two aspects, namely relevance and aesthetics.
 The goal motivates us to define the reward function $\mathcal{R}(\cdot)$ from the above two perspectives.

 First, we measure whether the generated images are relevant to the original input prompt after prompt adaptation.
-To be specific, we first sample images by the text-to-image model conditioned on the the optimized prompt, respectively.
-Then, we compute CLIP~\cite{clip} similarity scores to measure how relevant the generated images and the original input prompts are.
+To be specific, we first sample images by the text-to-image model conditioned on the optimized prompt, respectively.
+Then, we compute CLIP~\citep{clip} similarity scores to measure how relevant the generated images and the original input prompts are.
 The resulting relevance score is defined as:

 where $i_\vy \sim \mathcal{G}(\vy)$ means sampling images $i_\vy$ from the text-to-image model $\mathcal{G}$ with $\vy$ as input prompt, and $g_\text{CLIP}(\cdot,\cdot)$ stands for the CLIP similarity function.
 Notice that we always compute the similarity between the generated images and the original input prompt, which ensures the relevance score reflects the user preferences.
-If the relevance score is relatively reasonable, we encourage the model to generate more aesthetically pleasing images.
+We determine the specific form of the relevance score according to the approximate range of the clip score.
+Experiments show that this form works well in reinforcement learning.
+If the relevance score is relatively reasonable (larger than 0.28), we encourage the model to generate more aesthetically pleasing images.

 Second, we employ the aesthetic predictor\footnote{\url{https://github.com/christophschuhmann/improved-aesthetic-predictor}} to quantify aesthetic preferences.
-The predictor builds a linear estimator on top of a frozen CLIP model, which is trained by human ratings in the Aesthetic Visual Analysis~\cite{murray2012ava} dataset.
+The predictor builds a linear estimator on top of a frozen CLIP model, which is trained by human ratings in the Aesthetic Visual Analysis~\citep{murray2012ava} dataset.
 The aesthetic score is defined as:

 where $g_\text{aes}(\cdot)$ denotes the aesthetic predictor, and $i_\vy, i_\vx$ are the images generated by the prompts $\vy$ and $\vx$, respectively.
 Notice that both $g_\text{CLIP}(\cdot)$ and $g_\text{aes}(\cdot)$ require the CLIP model, so we can share the CLIP forward pass during reward computation.